2010-2021: A Decade of Impact

 From under the tree, instruction moved into a small two-room turquoise building on the property where volunteers (local and foreign) taught the children English and math.
 In 2010, KIWOCE’s future changed radically when three of these volunteers joined forces to make it a focal point of their newly-created 501-c3 non-profit, EdPowerment.

-Beginning with a Water Project and basic school supplies, EdPowerment's support enabled KIWOCE/Kilimahewa to be a vibrant Open School and educational outreach to the community.
-The center and school were a beacon of hope to so many left behind by the formal system.
-For 11 years, EdPowerment partnered with Kilimahewa's teaching staff to activate critical thinking, nurture positive behaviors and build the foundations through which vulnerable students could achieve futures no longer limited by their backgrounds.
+Beginning with a major Water Project and basic school supplies, EdPowerment's support enabled KIWOCE/Kilimahewa to become a vibrant Open School and educational outreach to the many left behind by the formal system.
+For 11 years, EdPowerment closely partnered with Kilimahewa's teaching staff to activate critical thinking and nurture the positive behaviors through which vulnerable students could achieve futures no longer limited by their backgrounds.

 ---|---|